North Pakistan Round 5

 Tour leader to be confirmed

-The list of hotels will be shared upon booking your spot.
+For security reasons, the name of the hotels we stay will only be shared upon booking your spot.

 The price of the tour includes accommodation in a twin room.

 If you are a solo traveler, you will share the room with another like-minded traveler from the group.
-We always try to group people of same gender and age but note that this won’t always be the case.
+Please note: we always try to group people of same gender and age but this can’t be always the case.

 If you want a single room, you will have to pay an additional €350.